Stephen

 Starting

-work on his first newspaper in Cheshire in 1974, Stephen was a specialist rugby
+work on his first newspaper in Wilmslow, Cheshire, in 1974, Stephen was a specialist rugby

 union reporter, as well as working night shifts as a sub-editor on the Daily